How to Make Your Own Floam

 It got me thinking… I’m pretty sure I can make this!
-And after a number of at-home experiments and combinations, I figured out the perfect recipe for a nice tennis-ball size of homemade floam.
+After several at-home science experiments and combinations, I figured out the perfect recipe for a nice tennis-ball size of homemade floam.

-Keep reading for the full recipe on how to make floam at home!
+Keep reading for the full recipe on how to make DIY floam at home!

 The ingredients for floam are similar to those you use for slime.
 If you’ve made DIY slime at home, you know the process!

 We bought a variety pack with different colors, but in the end, I liked the white foam beads with a bit of food coloring added best!

 - 1/2 cup + 3 Tablespoons of Hot Water

 - 3 Tablespoons of White Glue.
 Elmer’s glue will work fine.

 - Food coloring (the link is to my favorite brand)

 - Add 2 tablespoons of Borax into 1/2 a cup of very warm water.
 Stir until it is completely dissolved.